iabdulin/pr_access_control/README.md

 ### 3. Merge Command

-When the PR author comments `/merge`:
+When the PR author types `/merge` in a PR comment:

 - Validates the commenter is the PR author
 - Checks approval requirements are met